benbananas/NetworksFinal/README.md

   - time_results3.csv: Record of solving times for different topologies
   - topologies3.ipynb: Code to run formulations on various graph sizes

 ## How to run code

 - Main

+  - Run proj.ipynb for all three formulations
+  - Run visualizations.ipynb to retrieve graphs

 - Extra Credit

   - Run topologies3.ipynb and the visualizations will be at the bottom